avibagchi/pennlabs-backend-challenge-2/README.md

 ## Packages
 0. json
-1. Flask --> request, jsonify, render_template, url_for, redirect
+1. Flask: request, jsonify, render_template, url_for, redirect

 ## models.py
 0. `Club`: Attributes--`id` (primary key), `code`, `name`, `description`, `fav_counter` (# of user favorites a club has), `tags`.
 To avoid storing arrays in the database, a seperate model `Tags` was created that was linked to `Club` via a ForeignKey.